Michael Stewart Witherell: Career

-Service
+Service to the national science enterprise

+Witherell is the chair of the National Academies' Committee on Science, Engineering, Medicine and Public Policy (COSEMPUP), starting in September, 2026.
+He previously served on COSEMPUP from 2017-2021.
+He also served a three-year term on the National Academy of Sciences Council from 2023-2026.

 Witherell chaired the Fermilab Program Advisory Committee from 1987 to 1989 and the SLAC Scientific Policy Committee from 1994 to 1996, and the High Energy Physics Advisory Panel of the United States Department of Energy from 1997 to 1999.
 He chaired the Mathematical and Physical Sciences Advisory Committee (MPSAC) of the NSF from 2006 to 2008 and the National Academy of Science's Board on Physics and Astronomy from 2015 to 2016.

-Witherell served on the National Academies' Committee on Science, Engineering, Medicine and Public Policy (COSEMPUP) from 2017-2021.
-He was elected to the National Academy of Sciences Council in 2023.

 Personal life

 His wife Elizabeth Witherell, a literary historian and scholarly editor, is editor-in-chief of The Writings of Henry D. Thoreau project at UC Santa Barbara.